A concise frictional contact formulation based on surface potentials and isogeometric discretization: An elementary friction system

-We have derived the constitutive equations~\eqref{e:gveq} based on thermodynamical restrictions.
-In this paper, we will treat the evolution equation as a constraint, so that these governing equations can be recast into some minimization principle.
+We have derived the two governing equations~\eqref{e:gveq} based on thermodynamical restrictions.
+In this paper, we will treat the evolution equation as a constraint, so that the governing equations can be recast as a minimization principle.
 This is particularly convenient for a computational formulation.
 The variational principle will be discussed in the following.